Sri Guru Hargobind Sahib Ji

 When Guru Ji reached Amritsar his Sikhs lit lamps to welcome him.
-His arrival also consided with the tradional Indian festival of Diwali.
+His arrival also coincided with the traditional Indian festival of Diwali.
 Since then the festival of Diwali (lighting of lamps) is celebrated as Bandi-Chor diwas by Sikhs.

-From Amritsar he went to Lahore where Kaulan, adopted Hindu daughter of Kazi Rustam Khan and a follower of Saint Mian Mir came into contact with the Guru due to her dire plight.
+From Amritsar he went to Lahore where Kaulan, adopted hindu daughter of Kazi Rustam Khan and a follower of Saint Mian Mir came into contact with the Guru due to her dire plight.
 Guruji asked her to move to Amritsar, where she led a pious life.
-On Guruji's command, Baba Budha Ji had Gurdwara Kaulsar built in Kaulan's memory in 1681 of Bikrami calendar.
-On the invitation of Sikhs of central India he also travelled there where he had Gurdwara Nanak Matta completed.
+On Guru Ji's command, Baba Budha Ji had Gurdwara Kaulsar built in Kaulan's memory in 1681 of Bikrami calendar.
+On the invitation of Sikhs of central India he also traveled there where he had Gurdwara Nanak Matta completed.
 Later he visited Kashmir and secured many followers there.
 From Jammu and Kashmir, he returned to Punjab via Gujrat.

 Wars With Mughals